 I really do love the Falling Leaves Stitch!
 When designing the Autumn Rhapsody Blanket, it was one of the very first stitches I had decided must be in the blanket.
 I really love how the stitches have such a unique and textured look and I really enjoy stitch patterns that are easy to memorize without a lot of complicated steps.

-I have a complete photo and video tutorial of the Falling Leaves Stitch HERE if you would like to learn more about this beautiful stitch.
-Subscribe to my YouTube Channel so you never miss a video!
+I have a complete photo and video tutorial of the Falling Leaves Stitch if you would like to learn more about this beautiful stitch.
+If you enjoy my videos, please subscribe to my YouTube Channel so you never miss a video!

 *This post contains affiliate links.
 You can click on any yarn or material highlighted to purchase.
 I will receive a small commission if you purchase but it won’t cost you any extra!